Managing Healthcare Cybersecurity Breaches – Part II

 Compliance with HIPAA in the aftermath of a breach involves several key steps:

 Beyond HIPAA, healthcare organizations must also navigate a patchwork of state and federal regulations related to breach reporting and patient privacy.
 Many states have enacted their own laws that may impose additional or more stringent requirements than HIPAA.
-For example, some states require notification of breaches affecting a smaller number of individuals than HIPAA does, or they may have shorter timelines for notification.

 Healthcare organizations must be aware of and comply with the regulations that are applicable to their operations, which may involve conducting a legal analysis to understand the intersection of state and federal requirements.